software-mansion/react-native-svg/README.md

 Name            | Default    | Description
 ----------------|------------|--------------
-fill            | '#000'     | The fill prop refers to the color inside the shape. stroke          | 'none'     | The stroke prop controls how the outline of a shape appears. strokeWidth     | 1          | The strokeWidth prop specifies the width of the outline on the current object. strokeOpacity   | 1          | The strokeOpacity prop specifies the opacity of the outline on the current object. strokeLinecap   | 'square'   | The strokeLinecap prop specifies the shape to be used at the end of open subpaths when they are stroked. strokeLinejoin  | 'miter'    | The strokeLinejoin prop specifies the shape to be used at the corners of paths or basic shapes when they are stroked. strokeDasharray | []       | The strokeDasharray prop controls the pattern of dashes and gaps used to stroke paths. strokeDashoffset| null       | The strokeDashoffset prop specifies the distance into the dash pattern to start the dash. x               | 0          | Translate distance on x-axis. y               | 0          | Translate distance on y-axis. rotate          | 0          | Rotation degree value on the current object.
+fill            | '#000'     | The fill prop refers to the color inside the shape. fillOpacity     | 1          | This prop specifies the opacity of the color or the content the current object is filled with. stroke          | 'none'     | The stroke prop controls how the outline of a shape appears. strokeWidth     | 1          | The strokeWidth prop specifies the width of the outline on the current object. strokeOpacity   | 1          | The strokeOpacity prop specifies the opacity of the outline on the current object. strokeLinecap   | 'square'   | The strokeLinecap prop specifies the shape to be used at the end of open subpaths when they are stroked. strokeLinejoin  | 'miter'    | The strokeLinejoin prop specifies the shape to be used at the corners of paths or basic shapes when they are stroked. strokeDasharray | []         | The strokeDasharray prop controls the pattern of dashes and gaps used to stroke paths. strokeDashoffset| null       | The strokeDashoffset prop specifies the distance into the dash pattern to start the dash. strokeOpacity   | 1          | The strokeOpacity prop specifies the opacity of the outline on the current object. x               | 0          | Translate distance on x-axis. y               | 0          | Translate distance on y-axis. rotate          | 0          | Rotation degree value on the current object.